TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 ## Compute instance images ("image" property)

-Compute instances are Joyent instances based on the manta-compute image.
-This image is essentially a [base image](https://docs.joyent.com/public-cloud/instances/infrastructure/images/smartos/base) with nearly all of the available packages preinstalled.
+Compute instances are SmartOS instances based on the manta-compute image.
+This image is essentially a [base image](https://docs.tritondatacenter.com/public-cloud/instances/infrastructure/images/smartos/base) with nearly all of the available packages preinstalled.

 By default, tasks run in compute instances with the most recently released image